digitalave/digitalave-old-website-2023-07-06/_posts/2021-04-16-How-To-Setup-Jenkins-On-Kubernetes.md

 ## STEP 05: Create a Service Manifest

-Now, We have deployed Jenkins on kubernetes.
-But, It is stil not accessible
+Now, We have deployed Jenkins on Kubernetes.
+But, It is still not accessible.

 Services in Kubernetes use to expose applications running on Kubernetes pods.
-Now we need to grant access to the jenkins via kubernetes service.
-So, We need to define a service for jenkins server.
-In here we exposing port 8080 and 50000.
+Now we need to grant access to the Jenkins via Kubernetes service.
+So, We need to define a service for the Jenkins server.
+Here, we expose port 8080 and 50000.

-Ok, Let's create a file named with "jenkins-svc.yaml" and paste content below.
+Ok, Let's create a file named "jenkins-svc.yaml" and paste the content below.

 ```yaml
 apiVersion: v1